 to book a show.
 We built up a following.
 We could pack a club and make the

 people move.
-My greatest moment came unexpectedly, when I mentioned to some
+A moment came unexpectedly, when I mentioned to some

 briefly introduced Manhattan scenester kid that I was in a band called The